pica-com/sample-repository/README.md

 # sample-repository
-A demo repository for testing purposes.
+A sample repository for testing purposes.